๐ŸงพFinancial Accounting I

 Why This Matters

-Journal entries are the foundation of the entire accounting cycle—every financial statement you'll analyze on the exam traces back to these original records.
+Journal entries are the foundation of the entire accounting cycle.
+Every financial statement you'll analyze on an exam traces back to these original records.
 You're being tested on your ability to recognize when different entry types are required, why they exist, and how they maintain the integrity of financial reporting under accrual accounting.
 Understanding the purpose behind each entry type connects directly to larger concepts like the matching principle, revenue recognition, and the distinction between temporary and permanent accounts.

-Don't just memorize that adjusting entries happen at period-end—know why they're necessary (accrual basis requires matching revenues and expenses to the correct period) and how they differ from closing entries (which reset temporary accounts rather than update balances).
-When you encounter exam questions about the accounting cycle, your ability to distinguish entry types by their function rather than just their timing will set you apart.
+Don't just memorize that adjusting entries happen at period-end.
+Know why they're necessary (accrual basis requires matching revenues and expenses to the correct period) and how they differ from closing entries (which reset temporary accounts rather than update balances).
+On exam questions about the accounting cycle, your ability to distinguish entry types by their function rather than just their timing will set you apart.

 Recording Day-to-Day Transactions